alessiorubicini/SFSymbolsPickerForSwiftUI/README.md

 In Xcode go to `File -> Swift Packages -> Add Package Dependency` and paste in the repo's url: `https://github.com/alessiorubicini/SFSymbolsPicker`.
 Then choose the main branch (versions support coming soon).

+## License

+Copyright 2023 (©) Alessio Rubicini.

+The license for this repository is MIT License.

+Please see the [LICENSE](LICENSE) file for full reference